How We Fact Check:

 Instead of focusing on the specific product formula, we look closely at the specific product ingredients – and amounts of each ingredient – to determine possible side effects.

-It should be noted we don’t accept things of value from companies or from their PR firms, period.
+It should be noted we don’t accept anything of value from companies or from their PR firms, period.

 In order to understand the company behind a given product, we look at the history of the company and product.
 For example, has the company been rated by agencies such as the Better Business Bureau?
 If so, how many positive, negative and neutral reviews?
 How many customer complaints?
 What year was the company founded?
 Is information about the company – including contact information and executive biographies – easy to access?